 - consents and Code Compliance Certificate issued to houses without cavities and without adequate flashings or adequate means of preventing leaks.

 The result was wet, unprotected framing that stayed wet, then decayed….then the leaky homes scandal erupted.

 Now all monolithic clad or plaster clad houses are tarred with the stigma that they might be leakers or rotting and that they should be worth less money.

-A whole industry has emerged, promoting re-cladding as the solution when leaks or decay are found.
+A whole industry has emerged, promoting re-cladding as the solution when there are any leaks or decay.